mzahrl/university/fprog/README.md

-Assignments of lecture Functional Programing 185.A03
+Assignments of lecture Funnktionale Programmierung 185.A03 (Functional Programing)